vlockchain/FTP/doc/gitian-building/gitian-building-create-vm-debian.md

 Connecting to the VM
 ----------------------

-After the VM has booted you can connect to it using SSH, and files can be copied from and to the VM using a SFTP utility.
+After the VM has booted you can connect to it using SSH, and files can be copied from and to the VM using a Sphr utility.
 Connect to `localhost`, port `22222` (or the port configured when installing the VM).
 On Windows you can use [putty](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html) and [WinSCP](http://winscp.net/eng/index.php).